 - At the start of the game, players will decide who starts serving first.
 Each person can be the first server (0-0-2 server) only once.

-- Each game is to 15 points, win by 1 point.
-Maximum points to win for the evening is therefore 45 points.
-At 8 points, you will switch sides.
+- Each game is to 11 points, win by 1 point.
+Maximum points to win for the evening is therefore 33 points.
+At 6 points, you will switch sides.
 (You can remain on the same side if all agree.)

 - Your personal score is recorded on the score sheet after each game.

-- The Ladder Captain will collect all scores at the end and will post online where each person stands on the ladder within a few days.
+- The Ladder Captain will post online where each person stands on the ladder within a few days.